kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/3-azure-architecture.md

 When you’re provisioning resources, it’s good to think about the resource group structure that best suits your needs.

-For example, if you’re setting up a temporary dev environment, grouping all the resources together means you can deprovision all of the associated resources at once by deleting the resource group.
+For example, if you’re setting up a temporary dev environment, grouping all the resources together means you can deprovision all the associated resources at once by deleting the resource group.
 If you’re provisioning compute resources that will need three different access schemas, it may be best to group resources based on the access schema, and then assign access at the resource group level.

 There aren’t hard rules about how you use resource groups, so consider how to set up your resource groups to maximize their usefulness for you.